somisash/somisash.github.io/_pages/memoir.md

 title: "Memoir"
 permalink: /memoir/
 ---
+People often dream of becoming astronauts when they are little.
+I caught the vision of becoming an astronaut and an aerospace engineer at the age of thirty-two.
+That is when my journey began.

 I am writing a memoir titled *Women Who Dream* about my journey from Lagos, Nigeria, to an unexpected life in aerospace, motherhood, and faith.
 This page is where I keep a public record of the project as it grows.